-- How many of the following fulfill the design agenda of the Google search architecture described in this paper? - 1 Reduce the hardware cost by using commodity-class and unreliable PCs - 2 Use RAID to provide efficiency and reliability - 3 Use replication for better request throughput and availability - 4 Optimize for the peak performance - A. 0 - B. 1 - C. 2
+- How many of the following fulfill the design agenda of the Google search architecture described in this paper? - Reduce the hardware cost by using commodity-class and unreliable PCs - 2 Use RAID to provide efficiency and reliability - Use replication for better request throughput and availability replica, replica, replica - 4 Optimize for the peak performance for performance per dollar - A. 0 - B. 1 - C. 2 - D. 3 - E. 4